Code-Institute-Submissions/zappyemem-PeaceFitness_/README.md

    Testing:

-   This project is a static one which makes some of its features difficult to test as future work needs to be done.
+   This project is a static and intuitive one which makes some of its features difficult to test as future work needs to be      done.
 However, the links on the navbar to the the sections have been tested and funtions well.

    Every link takes you to the right sections. the home page keep the user on the first section since it is the homepage.
 Though I am aware the homepage on the navbar could be deleted since it takes the user no where other than the first page      that could be seen already.
 The reason why is there is to let them know that is the Homepage.
 Every sections have been        tested to ensure they all work well as intended.

    The pictures works fine on the different sactions including the background pictures.
    All links used for icons and buttons are tested to function well for the user experirnce to be achieved.
 Every details have    been provided to give the user a straightforward guidance towards achieving their goals.

    These test have been done manually by me checking them out on the external website to ensure results are shown as expected.
    - The Html test code - code was ran on the html testing site through W3C markup validation service website -        https://validator.w3.org/,
    - Html viewer code beautify - https://codebeautify.org/htmlviewer/,